ozor/vue/README.md

 ```
 php -S localhost:8000
 ```
-2. go to URL.
-In this case it'll be: http://localhost:8000
+2. Go to URL.
+Here it'll be:
+http://localhost:8000

 Start point of the app is *index.html*